All Episodes

 They're trying to make Mexico love them.

-I haven't watched a beauty pageant decades.
+I haven't watched the beauty pageant decades.

 Didn't even know it was on.

-But the the idea that they hate us and we're trying to make them like us, that never works.
+But the idea that they hate us and we're trying to make them like us, that never works.

 It never works.